 Pineal calcification can occur in more than 50 percent of people!
 Calcification of this gland can disrupt your natural rhythms and hormones.
 The best solution is to eliminate junk foods and limit your fluoride exposure.
 You need to get enough raw, healthy foods to help decalcify and support the pineal gland.
 Try these 5 foods for the best pineal gland health.

 Chlorella, spirulina, and wheatgrass are great foods packed with vitamins, minerals, and antioxidants.
 These and other chlorophyll-dense superfoods remove metal toxins that build up in organs, increase oxygen levels, repair damaged tissue, and boost your immune system.
 The ability to remove toxic metals from organs aids the body in removing metal buildup.
 Plus, by boosting oxygen and immune function, it may help your body reverse pineal gland calcification.

 Fluoride from your tap water settles into the pineal gland.
 Iodine is essential to every organ of the body, but modern iodine deficiencies leave room for iodine’s elemental cousin, fluoride, to take its place.
 The human body has no use for fluoride so the body isolates it in a calcium husk.
 Increase your iodine intake and you’ll reduce the effect of fluoride on all of your organs.
-You can get it from organic dietary sources like spinach, broccoli, seaweed, and fish.
-You can also supplement with iodine, although I recommend nascent iodine for the best results.
+You can get it from organic dietary sources like spinach, broccoli, and seaweed.
+You can also supplement with nascent iodine.
 Detoxadine® is Global Healing Center’s premium-quality, deep-earth sourced nascent iodine supplement.
 It helps support thyroid health, the immune system, and the pineal gland.